-Leonora joined the RNZB in June 2014.
-She has performed in A Christmas Carol, Don Quixote, and Salute.
-She danced roles including the Wicked Witch of the West in Francesco Ventriglia’s The Wizard of Oz, Peaseblossom in Liam Scarlett’s A Midsummer Night’s Dream in New Zealand and Hong Kong, and as a Wili in Ethan Stiefel and Johan Kobborg’s Giselle during the company’s UK and Italy tour in 2015 and the New Zealand restaging in 2016.
+Leonora’s early roles with the RNZB included A Christmas Carol, Don Quixote, and Salute.
+She danced roles including the Wicked Witch of the West in The Wizard of Oz, Peaseblossom in A Midsummer Night’s Dream in New Zealand and Hong Kong, and in Ethan Stiefel and Johan Kobborg’s Giselle during the company’s UK and Italy tour in 2015 and the New Zealand restaging in 2016.

 A personal favourite for Leonora is performing Tutus on Tour.
 She has danced many roles on these tours throughout the years.